- Duration4 weeks

 Learn how technology can be used to support effective teaching practices

 Research evidence can give teachers possible approaches to support their students’ learning.
-On this course, you will explore case studies and research from expert teachers and leading academics on how technology can be used to support teaching and learning at school.
+On this course, you will explore case studies and research from expert teachers and academics on how technology can be used to support your teaching and pupils’ learning at school.

-You will discover the best ways to introduce new concepts to students and ensure they remember them, as well as provide feedback to guide their progress.
-You will also reflect on how technology is currently used in your own context and compare the different ways it can impact learning and collaboration in the classroom.
+Discover the best ways to introduce new concepts to students and ensure they remember them, as well as provide feedback to guide their progress.
+Reflect on how technology is currently used in your own context and compare the different ways it can impact learning and collaboration in the classroom.

-Why you might choose to use technology as a tool to support learning and how you can evaluate its impact
+How technology can be used as a tool to support learning and how to evaluate its impact

 What research evidence suggests about effective presentation of new concepts, meaningful pupil collaboration and how technology can be a useful tool to support both